October 4, 2017

 (5) Notify each student of the potential ineligibility of an individual who has been convicted of a offense, the current guidelines provided in Section 35.4 of this title (relating to Disqualifying Criminal Offenses), and the right to request a criminal history evaluation letter under Occupations Code Section 53.102.
 As provided in Occupations Code Section 53.153, failure to comply with this subsection may result in an order to reimburse the individual's application and training fees.
 Failure to comply with an order issued under this subsection may result in suspension of the school license until payment is made.
 Communication of the following text directly to the prospective applicant, whether by email or other correspondence, or on the application for admission to a course, is sufficient to establish compliance with this section:

 Please be advised under the Private Security Act (Occ.
 Code Chapter 1702) and Administrative Rule 35.4 (37 Tex.
 Admin.
 Code 1), a criminal conviction may disqualify you from a registration, commission or license under the Act.
-You may wish to review Rule 35.4's list of disqualifying offenses and the related periods of ineligibility, available on the department's website at http://www.dps.texas.gov/rsd/psb/index.htm (click on the link to Administrative Code).
+You may wish to review Rule 35.4's list of disqualifying offenses and the related periods of ineligibility, available on the department's website at http://www.dps.texas.gov/rsd/psb/index.htm (click on the Laws tab and then click on Administrative Code).
 You also have a right to request from the department a criminal history evaluation letter under Occupations Code Section 53.102.